 Student organizations that are registered and in good standing with the Student Organization Center are eligible to request operating funds to be used for expenses necessary to maintain the organization throughout the year.
-Operating funds should be requested two weeks in advance of the event using the Operating Funds request form on OrgSync.
-Submit the request at https://orgsync.com/9025/forms/14444.
+Operating funds should be requested two weeks in advance of the event.

-Student organization operating funding will be on a tiered system.
+Student organization operating funds will be on a tiered system.
 The chart below explains the tiered funding system.
 These categories include:

 Student organizations that are registered with and in good standing with the Student Organization Center are eligible to apply for programming funds.
-Programming funds requests should be completed a minimum of two weeks in advance of the event using the Programming Funds Request form on OrgSync.
-Submit the request at https://orgsync.com/9025/forms/53770.
-These funds may be used to host on-campus events that are open to the UT Dallas community, and that fall into one of the following categories:
+Programming funds requests should be completed a minimum of two weeks in advance of the event using the Programming Funds Request form.
+These funds may be used to host on-campus events that are open to the entire UT Dallas community, and that fall into one of the following categories: